sparksammy/bitkraken/README.md

 By the way this basically finds bitcoin private keys by converting words to SHA256 sums.

-On Ubuntu 20.04 it should just run.
+On Ubuntu 20.04 it should just run after making run.sh executable.

 Exemptions of the LICENSE include The Arcadia Group, as well as anyone else who has forked this project before 12/2/2020.